 Any eligible 4-H member may participate in collecting, identifying, and preparing a rock-mineral-fossil exhibit.
-There
+There is no limit on the number of entries per county.
+Individual 4-H member can enter only one exhibit per class.

 Rock-mineral-fossil exhibitors should securely display their specimens in a box no larger than 24" x 24".
 Box can be wood, plastic or cardboard but have a method of covering the rocks, minerals and fossils.